 We’re taking it (back) outside at many of our locations!
 During this transition, Camp Gladiator remains focused on the health and safety of our Campers and Trainers.
 We are carefully monitoring city and state policies as we begin our return to in-person Camps and are diligently updating protocols and practices to best serve our community.

 Across all of our open locations, CG is committed to the following safety measures:

-- Mats will be placed 10 feet apart during the workout and Campers and Trainers will maintain social distance at all times.
+- Mats will be placed 10 feet apart during the workout so that Campers and Trainers will maintain social distance at all times.

-- Campers must bring and use their own mat and dumbbells; there will be no shared equipment
+- Campers are encouraged to bring and use their own mat and dumbbells

 - Download the CG App and bring your phone to each workout so you can use it to check in